 So how does everything look?
 Not super great, actually.
 The graphics consist of simplistic polygon backdrops with small sprites characters.
 All battles are done in ATACs (All Terrain Armored Combatants), and they look more like suits of armor than the giant mecha they really are.
 However, when two ATACs collide, the scene quickly loads into something out of a fighting game, showing the two mechs exchanging blows.
 These load quickly, execute quickly, and are the graphical highlight of the game.
 Sure the polygonal models aren’t very complex, but they have a very clean look, and showcase the ATACs in nice detail.
 I like how the ATACs have a more organic, human design than a robotic look (the centaur ATAC was my favorite).
 During dialogue scenes, there are anime portraits of the characters that pop up, and I quite like the character designs.
 Zakov, in particular, had some very interesting takes.
 He was a very expressive enemy colonel.

 Escaflowne has always been known for its killer soundtrack.
 Again, Vanguard Bandits doesn’t measure up, but I quite liked the soundtrack.
 The music that plays during the first battle is one of my favorite battle themes.
 Other themes I liked were the introduction songs, and the music that played during the between-battle menu screens.
 A lot of the music sounds very MIDI-ish, but it’s well composed and catchy.
-A lot of people think the soundtrack is garbage, but I’d take this over Final Fantasy 7’s soundtrack any day.
+A lot of people think the soundtrack is garbage, but I enjoyed it just fine.

 What truly makes Vanguard Bandits a worthy game is that it’s fun to play.
 The engine is nothing you haven’t seen before in Final Fantasy Tactics or Tactics Ogre, so it plays similarly.
 Due to a small cast of characters, the battlefields tend to be small, and the battles are more like skirmishes than all out wars.
 This keeps the storyline and big picture in a more realistic scope than is often portrayed in RPGs.
 The only thing that may be a turn-off to many gamers is that battles are fairly easy and the enemy AI has been rendered as predictable as, well…Scooby Doo.
 For people like me who are awful at chess and SRPGs in general (I found Kartia difficult; please don’t laugh), Vanguard Bandits is a blessing.
 Most battles only took me 2 or 3 tries at the most to win, and that motivated me to keep going and to progress the story.
 Strategy RPG veterans, however, will find this game too easy.